About ScanLens

 Honest pricing

-The free tier is genuinely useful.
-The premium tier exists because building, testing, and supporting the app costs money — not because we want to gate basic functionality.
+The free download is genuinely useful.
+Paid plans exist because building, testing, and supporting the app costs money — not because we want to gate basic functionality.
 The lifetime option exists because subscriptions are not for everyone, and we want users to have a non-recurring choice.

 Honest marketing